 Toggles on/off visibility of a rectangular grid.
 Opens dialog (Specify Grid Step) with a box for entering the Grid Step in millimeters.
 Displays a square grid of green lines spaced by grid step in row and column dimensions.
 The grid is shown for all slices, but only for the current view (if orthogonal projections are displayed).
 To change the grid step, use this command twice and enter a new grid step.

-Toggles on/off visibility of the length of a polyline.
-The length (in millimeters) is displayed next to the polyline as a red number (Fig. 10.6).
+For a vector (a two-point polyline), toggles on/off the visibility of the length of the segment between two points.
+The length (in millimeters) is displayed next to the polyline as a red number (Fig. 9.8).

 The numbers are shown as red numbers next to each control point.
 The numbers remain visible for both active and inactive polylines.